cakephp/docs/en/deployment.rst

 Setting the document root correctly on your application is an important step to keeping your code secure and your application safer.
-CakePHP applications should have the document root set to the application's ``app/webroot``.
+CakePHP applications should have the document root set to the application's ``webroot``.
 This makes the application and configuration files inaccessible through a URL.
 Setting the document root is different for different webservers.
 See the :doc:`/installation/url-rewriting` documentation for webserver specific information.

-In all cases you will want to set the virtual host/domain's document to be ``app/webroot/``.
+In all cases you will want to set the virtual host/domain's document to be ``webroot/``.
 This removes the possibility of files outside of the webroot directory being executed.

-Update core.php
+Update Config/app.php
 ===============

-Updating core.php, specifically the value of ``debug`` is extremely important.
+Updating app.php, specifically the value of ``debug`` is extremely important.
 Turning debug = 0 disables a number of development features that should never be exposed to the Internet at large.
 Disabling debug changes the following types of
 things: